EdbMails EDB Recovery and Migration software

 • Step 2: From the Windows Control Panel, add and configure your Exchange account in Outlook.

-• Step 3: Next, open Outlook and click on the File tab from the top left corner.
+• Step 3: Next, open Microsoft Outlook and click the ‘File’ tab located in the top left corner

 • Step 6: Select the folders and subfolders by expanding the Public Folders node.

-• Step 7: If you want to export based on specific fields, click on Filters.
+• Step 7: If you want to export based on specific fields, click ‘Filters’.

 • Step 8: Select a save location and start exporting the Public Folders to PST.